bushmanov/R_Kaggle_WalMart_Sales/README.md

 The task was to predict the sales of weather sensitive products in a 3-day window around an event: rain or anow storm.

-The features are weather time-series (temperature, humidity, dow point etc) and sales time-series.
+The features are weather time-series (temperature, dew point etc) and sales time-series.

+Fetures engineered included:
+- absolute humidity (out of temperature and dew point)
+- 'how it feels' temperature (out of temperature and wind)
+- seasons (dummies)
+- bizday vs weekend (dummies)
+- days to/after event
+- interaction between features (e.g. `day to event:bizday`)

 The models tried are: